ninabuscemi/TaskForge/README.md

-# Work Day Scheduler Starter Code
+# Task Forge - Work Day Scheduler

 ## Description
-Welcome to the Work Day Scheduler!

 This application allows you to easily plan and organize your work day by saving events for each hour of a typical working day (9am to 5pm).
 With a user-friendly interface and dynamic updates, you can stay on top of your schedule and never miss an important task.

 ## User Story